Childhood Epilepsy

 How is childhood epilepsy diagnosed?

-A complete physical examination of the patient is also performed, with special attention to the skin, psychomotor development and neurological examination.
+Complete physical and neurological examination, with special attention to skin, psychomotor development and neurological findings.

 How is childhood epilepsy treated?

-Epilepsy is one of the most effectively treated diseases of the child's central nervous system.
+Epilepsy is one of the most effectively treated diseases of the central nervous system in children, but it comprises a range of clinical entities with different prognoses and approaches.

-- 64% of children who have had epilepsy, will be in remission in adulthood, and of these, only 16% will remain under drug treatment.
+Approximately 70-75% of children achieve good control with antiepileptic medication.
+64% of children who have had epilepsy will be in remission in adulthood, and only a small percentage of 16% will continue to need drug treatment.

-In recent years, clinical research in childhood epilepsy has succeeded in identifying different syndromes and establishing the prognosis and the most effective drugs for their treatment.
+In recent years, clinical research in childhood epilepsy has been able to delineate different syndromes and establish the prognosis and the most effective drugs for their treatment.

-Parents often have questions about whether antiepileptic treatment will interfere with their child's learning.
-As a general rule, a properly prescribed drug at the required doses does not produce effects on the cognitive system that interfere with learning.
+Parents often have doubts about whether antiepileptic treatment will interfere with their child's learning.

 What clinical trials do we have on Childhood Epilepsy?